P0301 Code: Cylinder 1 Misfire Detected

 - Low compression on cylinder 1

-- Head gasket problems (less common, but possible)
+- Head gasket issues (less common, but possible)

-- Inspect cylinder 1 spark plug for wear, cracks, oil fouling, or incorrect gap.
+- Inspect the cylinder 1 spark plug for wear, cracks, oil fouling, or an incorrect gap.
+A swap with a known-good plug works the same way as the coil swap.

-- Check injector operation for cylinder 1 (consistent clicking and secure connector).
+- Check the injector for cylinder 1 — listen for consistent clicking and confirm the connector is secure.

-- Review fuel trims to see if a lean condition is contributing to the misfire.
+- Review fuel trims to see if a lean condition is contributing.

 - Inspect for vacuum leaks near the intake manifold and hoses.

-- Compression test if ignition and fuel checks don’t resolve the misfire.
+- Compression or leak-down test if ignition and fuel checks don’t resolve the misfire — this catches mechanical causes.

 | Repair | Most likely when |